- Art & Design

 QTS (Qualified Teacher Status) is what you need to be a qualified teacher.
 All our routes award QTS.
 You can choose to do QTS with PGCE or QTS.

-What is PGCE?
+So what is PGCE?

 PGCE (Postgraduate Certificate of Education) is an academic award which offers up to 60 Master’s credits.
 A full Master’s degree is 180 credits.

-What is the difference between PGCE and QTS routes?
+Is there a big difference between PGCE and QTS routes?

 The QTS route has a core programme of 3 school placements, centre and school-based professional studies and subject pathway sessions, leading to the completion of a Key Evidence File.
 There will also be a presentation and two 1000 word practice-based written assignments focused on your teaching.